-To improve their electrical properties, hydrogel matrices have been filled with conductive materials such as metallic fillers (for example, nanowires or micro/nanoparticles)35-38, carbon-based conductive materials (carbon nanotubes or graphene) and intrinsically conducting polymers (for example, poly(3, 4-ethylenedioxythiophene) polystyrene sulfonate (PEDOT:PSS) or polyaniline).
-These composites demonstrate the potential for engineering hydrogels that are both electrically conductive (~10-5-10S cm-1) and have tissue-like mechanical compliance.
+To improve their electrical properties, hydrogel matrices have been filled with conductive materials such as metallic fillers (e.g., nanowires or micro/nanoparticles)^{35-38}, carbon-based conductive materials (e.g., carbon nanotubes or graphene)^{39,40}, and intrinsically conducting polymers (e.g., PEDOT:PSS or PANI)^{3,34,41,42}.
+These composites demonstrate the potential for engineering hydrogels that are both electrically conductive (~10-5-101 S cm-1) and have tissue-like mechanical compliance.
 However, there is a trade-off between improved electrical conductivity and lowered compliance and deformability in these conductive hydrogel composites.
-For example, a pure PEDOT:PSS hydrogel has been developed with electrical conductivity of 40 S cm-1 but high Young's modulus (~2 MPa) and low maximum strain limit (<35% strain), while a soft graphene hydrogel has been synthesized with favourable mechanical properties (Young's modulus of 50 kPa) but low electrical conductivity ( $\sim 10^{-4} \, \mathrm{S \, cm^{-1}}$ ).
+For instance, a pure PEDOT:PSS hydrogel34 has been developed with electrical conductivity (~40 S cm-1) but high Young's modulus (~2 MPa) and low maximum strain limit

+(<35% strain), while a soft graphene hydrogel40 has been synthesized with favourable mechanical properties (Young's modulus of 50 kPa) but low electrical conductivity ($\sim 10^{-4}$ S cm-1).

-In this Article, we report an electrically conductive hydrogel composite that has high electrical conductivity (374 S cm-1), a low Young's modulus (<10 kPa) matching that of soft biomaterials, such as adipose tissue, and high stretchability (250% strain).
-We use a polyacrylamide (PAAm)-alginate hydrogel that is embedded with a low concentration of silver (Ag) flakes.
-Electrical conductivity is created via a partial dehydration process in which a moderate portion of water is removed to induce percolation and create electrically conductive pathways (Fig. 1a,b).
+In this Article, we report a method for creating an electrically conductive hydrogel composite that has high electrical conductivity (374 S cm-1), low Young's modulus (<10 kPa) that matches soft biomaterials like adipose tissue19, and high stretchability (250% strain).
+We use a polyacrylamide (PAAm)alginate hydrogel that is embedded with a low concentration of silver (Ag) flakes.
+Electrical conductivity is created via a partial dehydration process34 in which a moderate portion of water is removed in order to induce percolation and create electrically conductive pathways (Fig. 1a and 1b).
 Because the composite has a low concentration of metallic filler, it exhibits only modest hysteresis between loading and unloading cycles.
-The Ag-hydrogel composite's high conductivity, low Young's modulus, high electrical stability and high stretchability make it a suitable material for applications in soft robotics, bioelectronics and wearable electronics (Fig. 1c, Supplementary Fig. 1 and Supplementary Table 1).
-We demonstrate the potential applications of this soft conductor by using it in a light-emitting diode circuit that shows high mechanical compliance (Fig. 1d and Supplementary Fig. 2), a stingray-inspired
+The combination of high conductivity, low Young's modulus, high electrical stability, and high stretchability enables the hydrogel composite to occupy a unique place in the design space of electrically conductive soft materials for applications in soft robotics, bioelectronics, and wearable electronics (Fig. 1c, Supplementary Figure 1, and Supplementary Table 1).
+To highlight potential applications of this soft conductor, we demonstrated a LED circuitry that shows high mechanical compliance (Fig. 1d and Supplementary Figure 2), a stingray-inspired soft swimmer where the shape-memory alloy (SMA) muscle was actuated with power transmitted through the conductive hydrogel composite, and a neuromuscular electrical stimulation electrode that can successfully deliver high frequency electrical signals generated by a commercial stimulator.